 Class Struggle Elections in Texas

-Bernie Sanders and Heidi Sloan, paired with chapter endorsements for County Attorney candidate Dominic Selvera and District Attorney candidate José Garza, offered Austin DSA a major opportunity to grow, develop leadership, and model what class struggle elections can look like, even in Texas.
+Bernie Sanders and Heidi Sloan, paired with chapter endorsements for Travis County Attorney candidate Dominic Selvera and District Attorney candidate José Garza, offered Austin DSA a major opportunity to grow, develop leadership, and model what class-struggle elections can look like, even in Texas.

 The chapter’s electoral work was fundamentally built around bringing in new members to DSA through external events, each of which featured political discussion to underscore why we were engaged in the campaigns.
 Through a combination of political speeches before canvasses, reading and discussions of political writing, and actively practicing canvassing, the campaign ensured that members were learning the political knowledge and organizing skills necessary to continue the fight for socialism after the campaign’s conclusion.